 Implications of the date of injury

-WSIB decision-makers use the date of injury primarily to
+The WSIB uses the date of injury primarily to:

 - establish the date the worker is first entitled to WSIB benefits/services, and